benlue/sql-soar/README.md

 Inserting a new entry to a table.

 * tbName: name of the table to be inserted.
 If you're accessing multiple databases, you can use _databaseName.tableName_ to specify which database you intend to do insert.
 * data: the _data_ to be inserted.
-If _data_ contains any properties which do not match any target table column, those properties will be ignored.
+If _data_ contains any properties which do not match the target table column, those properties will be ignored.
 * cb: call back function which will be fed with two parameters: _err_ and _pk_. _err_ is the error object (if any) and _pk_ is the primary key of the newly inserted entry.

 Example: